gt-coar/NivaREU2020/README.md

 # To get started:
 Each algorithm is separated into different files

+# Download and Install Everything Necessary

+1. Must have Python 3 or above
+2. Must have Anaconda installed on your computer or laptop
+3. Install all the appropriate libraries
+     1. either install them to your computer by on command line type  or before the code is run in the Anaconda IDE

+               pip3 install library name

+     You need the following libraries:

+     numpy
+     matplotlib
+     mdptoolbox

+     To install:

+               pip3 install numpy

+               pip3 install matplotlib

+               pip3 install pymdptoolbox

 Here are basic steps to run an algorithm and understanding as to what is in the file

 1. Choose the algorithm and then choose that file